Akbar-fitriawan/bank_dopositTerm_prediction/README.md

-## # Bank Marketing Campaign Prediction
+## Bank Marketing Term Deposit Subscription Prediction

 ## Project Overview

-This project aims to predict whether a customer will subscribe to a term deposit based on data from a bank marketing campaign.
-Using machine learning techniques, we analyze customer data and campaign results to build predictive models for binary classification.
+This project aims to predict whether a customer will subscribe to a term deposit based on data from a bank's marketing campaign.
+Using machine learning techniques, we analyze customer data and campaign outcomes to build predictive models for binary classification.

 ## Key Features

+- **Exploratory Data Analysis (EDA)**: Identifying patterns and insights within the data.
-- **Data Preprocessing**: Handling missing values, encoding categorical variables, feature scaling.
+- **Data Preprocessing**: Handling missing values, encoding categorical variables, and applying feature scaling.
-- **SMOTE**: Oversampling technique for handling class imbalance.
+- **SMOTE**: Using the Synthetic Minority Over-sampling Technique to address class imbalance.
-- **Multiple Classifiers**: Models like Logistic Regression, Random Forest, Decision Tree, Gradient Boosting, and XGBoost.
+- **Multiple Classifiers**: Implementing various models such as Logistic Regression, Random Forest, Decision Tree, Gradient Boosting, and XGBoost.
-- **Model Evaluation**: Cross-validation with StratifiedKFold, performance metrics like accuracy, precision, recall, and F1-score.
+- **Model Evaluation**: Performing cross-validation with StratifiedKFold and evaluating models using accuracy, precision, recall, and F1-score.
-- **Hyperparameter Tuning**: GridSearchCV and RandomizedSearchCV for optimal model selection.
+- **Hyperparameter Tuning**: Utilizing GridSearchCV and RandomizedSearchCV to optimize model performance.
+- **Decision-making**: Outputting predictions as either "yes" or "no" for term deposit subscription.
+- **Model Optimization with Advanced Algorithms**: Implementing techniques such as Voting Classifier, Stacking Classifier, and Simple Blending to improve performance.
+- **Deep Learning**: Incorporating an Artificial Neural Network (ANN) model for enhanced predictions.
-- **Flask App**: A web-based interface for model prediction.
+- **Deployment**: Deploying a web-based interface for model predictions using a Flask app, integrated with Hugging Face for model hosting.

 ## Data

 The dataset used in this project is obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

+## Tools

+- Data manipulation : Pandas, Numpy
+- Statistic : scipy
+- Outlier : feature-engine
+- Balancing data : Imblearn
+- Visualisasi : Matplotlib, seaborn
+- Model : Sklearn, Xgboost, Tensorflow keras
+- Deployment : Flask, hugging face

 ### Features:

 - **Age**: Age of the customer.
 - **Job**: Type of job.
-- **Marital**: Marital status.
-- **Education**: Level of education.
+- **Education**:
-- **... (list all relevant features)**
+- **Contact**:
+- **Poutcome**:
+- **Duration**:
+- **Campaign**:
+- **Pdays**:
+- **Previous**:
+- **emp_var_rate**:
+- **cons_price_idx**:

 The target variable is `y`, which indicates whether the client subscribed to a term deposit: